-15. Revolving Credit Facility
+16. Revolving Credit Facility

 On March 19, 2021, the Company entered into a \$12,000,000 senior secured revolving credit facility (the "Facility") with a federally regulated commercial bank (the "Bank"), as amended on June 29, 2021 and December 6, 2021.
 The Facility included a maturity date of March 2023, and featured a variable interest rate based on the prime rate charged by the Bank plus 2.5%, with a minimum rate of 5.75%.
-In conjunction with the Term Loan (Note 16), the Facility was paid in full and terminated in February 2022.
-The Facility required an interest reserve, which was released upon termination of the Facility.
+In conjunction with the Term Loan (Note 17), the Facility was paid in full and terminated in February 2022.

-Notes to the Unaudited Condensed Interim Consolidated Financial Statements For the Three and Six Months Ended June 30, 2022 and 2021 (Expressed in United States Dollars, except share amounts)
+Notes to the Unaudited Condensed Interim Consolidated Financial Statements For the Three and Nine Months Ended September 30, 2022 and 2021 (Expressed in United States Dollars, except share amounts)

-15. Revolving Credit Facility (continued)
+16. Revolving Credit Facility (continued)

-As consideration for the Facility, the Company, among other things: (i) delivered a commercial security agreement, an assignment of deposit accounts, and a security agreement in respect of cash collateral to the Bank; (ii) made an upfront cash payment based on the principal amount of the Facility to the Bank as an original issue discount; and (iii) issued 4,100 warrants to the Bank to purchase MVS (the "Bank Warrants"), each of which entitled the Bank to purchase one MVS of the Company at a price of C\$369, at any time prior to March 19, 2023.
+As consideration for the Facility the Company issued 4,100 warrants to the Bank to purchase MVS (the "Bank Warrants"), each of which entitled the Bank to purchase one MVS of the Company at a price of C\$369, at any time prior to March 19, 2023.
 As a result of the Mandatory Conversion and Reclassification, the Bank Warrants are now exercisable to acquire Common Shares on economically equivalent terms.